| 1 Preface | 1

 |

-Energy and power battery, charge cells individually | 298
+| Energy and power battery, charge cells in parallel | 298

 |